dynamicslab/pysensors/docs/JOSS2/paper.md

 # Acknowledgments
 The authors would like to thank B. de Silva for valuable feedback.
-The authors acknowledge support from the Boeing Company, the National Science Foundation through the Mathematical Foundations of Digital Twins (MATH-DT) program under Award Nos.
+The authors acknowledge support from the Boeing Company; the National Science Foundation through the Mathematical Foundations of Digital Twins (MATH-DT) program under Award Nos.
 2529361 and 2529362; NSF AI Institute in Dynamic Systems under grant 2112085 and the Idaho National Laboratory (INL) Laboratory Directed Research \& Development (LDRD) Program under DOE Idaho Operations Office Contract DE-AC07-05ID14517 for LDRD-22A1059-091FP.

 # References